kamalmohan217/DevOps-Project-3tier-Application-Deployment-AKS-RabbitMQ-Memcache-MySQL5.7-Pod-based/README.md

 Create Azure DevOps pipeline for deployment of Tomcat Application Pods, RabbitMQ Pods, Memcached Pods and MySQL Pods using the azure-pipelines.yaml file prresent with this repository.
 ```
 Add a user and permission to the user in RabbitMQ.
-Assign Role for High Availability (HA)
+Assign Role for High Availability (HA) using the commands as shown below.

 rabbitmqctl add_user test test
 rabbitmqctl set_user_tags test administrator